brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/SOUND.md

 ```

 Provides control over **sound playback**.
-Sounds may come from loaded audio files (e.g. WAV, MP3, FLAC, Ogg/Vorbis) or be generated on the fly as **tones** using simple synthesiser-style envelopes.
+Sounds may come from loaded audio files (e.g. WAV, MP3, FLAC, Ogg/Vorbis, MOD) or be generated on the fly as **tones** using simple synthesiser-style envelopes.

 A stream acts like a playback channel; multiple streams can be active at once, each with their own volume and queue of sounds.